-- In line with 'Working Together to Safeguard Children' and KCSIE 2023, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - providing help and support to meet the needs of children as soon as problems emerge

-- protecting children from maltreatment, whether that is within or outside the home, including online

-- preventing impairment of children's mental and physical health or development

-- ensuring that children grow up in circumstances consistent with the provision of safe and effective care
+- In line with 'Working Together to Safeguard Children' and KCSIE 2024, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision pf safe and effective care - Taking action to enable all children to have the best outcomes. - Child protection is part of safeguarding and promoting the welfare of all children and is defined as activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.

-- promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren)

-- taking action to enable all children to have the best outcomes.

-- Child protection is part of safeguarding and promoting the welfare of all children and is defined as activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
 This includes harm that occurs inside or outside the home, including online.

 - Copthorne Prep School acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

-- Abuse and neglect
+- Abuse, neglect, and exploitation

 - Bullying, including cyberbullying

 - Child-on-child abuse

 - Children with family members in prison

 - Children who are absent or missing from education

 - Child missing from home or care

 - Child Sexual Exploitation (CSE)

 - Child Criminal Exploitation (CCE)

 - Contextual safeguarding (risks outside the family home)

 - County lines and gangs

 - Domestic abuse

 - Drugs and alcohol misuse

 - Fabricated or induced illness

 - Faith abuse

 - Gender based abuse and violence against women and girls

 - Hate

 - Homelessness

 - Human trafficking and modern slavery

 - Mental health

 - Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or 'sexting'

 - Online safety

 - Preventing radicalisation and extremism

 - Private fostering

 - Relationship abuse

 - Serious violence

 - Sexual violence and sexual harassment

 - So-called 'honour-based' abuse, including Female Genital Mutilation (FGM) and forced marriage

 - 'Up-skirting'

-(Also see Part one and Annex B within 'Keeping Children Safe in Education 2023)
+(Also see Part one and Annex B within 'Keeping Children Safe in Education 2024)